YuriShimoi/prompter/README.md

 ## How To

-To start this lib copy **prompter** folder and import *prompter/main.js* file as script, create a **<prompt>** element and create elements like above *Currently* description, any other elements inside prompt will be ignored and hidden.
+To start this lib copy **prompter** folder and import *prompter/main.js* file as script or add a script import to `https://yurishimoi.github.io/prompter/import/prompter/main.js`, create a **<prompt>** element and create elements like above [Currently](#currently) description, any other elements inside prompt will be ignored and hidden.
+You can check the *[online demo page](https://yurishimoi.github.io/prompter/)* where the new features will be in implementation test phase.

 Prompt color scheme can be easily changed with *type* attribute:
   - default: `background: black; color: white`